XiaoFeiHe1993/eslint-plugin-state/README.md

 # eslint-plugin-state

-if you not add comment line for state, it will show suggestion
+if you not add comments for state, it will show error

 ## Installation